 Project Status¶

-Version: v1.1.7 Stage: Early open source.
-Engineering-grade infrastructure; scientifically unvalidated by independent domain experts.
+Version: v1.2.2 Stage: Beta.
+Engineering-validated infrastructure; scientifically unvalidated by independent domain experts.

 This document exists so that any reader — reviewer, auditor, potential contributor, downstream user — can in 60 seconds form an accurate expectation of what this project is and is not.